 The Office of Primary Care (OPC) and Vermont AHEC network represent a constant presence in health care and education, beginning with the first exposure of sixth graders to health career possibilities, through support for health professions students’ educational endeavors, to workforce recruitment and retention strategies that strive to keep health practitioners in Vermont.

 OPC and AHEC programs evolve to maintain relevance in a constantly changing healthcare landscape.
 For example, when continuing education was identified as a need for school nurses, Vermont AHEC and the Vermont Department of Health developed an ongoing program of educational sessions delivered via Vermont Interactive Technologies (VIT) to reach school nurses around the state.
 Recently, in response to the increasing need for integration between primary care and other disciplines, the Office of Primary Care launched a day-long conference for health care professionals called "Bridging the Divide" to educate about collaboration, team-based care, and transitions of care.
-The November 2014 conference will address collaboration between primary care providers and pharmacists.
+The November 2015 conference will address collaboration between primary care providers and dentists.
 (See Calendar of Events for details.)

 See the Programs menu for more info about all OPC/AHEC programs.